 Consider other programs to protect natural resources and give landowners alternatives to development.

 Consider using the county’s NR-I zoning to identify areas where additional information, site planning, or mitigation measures are needed prior to development.
+(WOULD LIKE TO LEARN MORE ????)

 Review town siting criteria, design and development guidelines to make sure they adequately protect the rural character of the town and avoid environmental impacts.
 The town should consider whether future amendments to the Town of Cross Plains Comprehensive Plan should address issues such as: